The-Pattern-Hunter/interactive-ecology-biometry/unit-1-ecosystem/README.md

 5. ✅ **Think systems** - Cause and effect relationships

 ### For Self-Study:
-- Complete notebooks 1-3 in order
+- Complete notebooks 1-5 in order
 - Pause and experiment with interactive elements
 - Try drawing food webs for your local area
 - Calculate energy efficiency for real organisms
+- Test limiting factors in the simulator

 ### For Classroom Use:
 - Use as flipped classroom material